 Day 9 Hanoi/Ha Long (1B, 1L, 1D)

 Visit Ho Chi Minh’s Mausoleum, then continue to Halong Bay and spend the night on a traditional junk boat surrounded by turquoise waters, where thousands of sculpted limestone islands rise from the calm waters.
-Cruise through Bai Tu Long Bay, a more secluded section of this stunning UNESCO World Heritage Site.
+Cruise through Bai Tu Long Bay, a more secluded section of this stunning World Heritage site.
 Continue to cruise around the bay and explore the Me Cung cave with our local guide.

 Day 10 Ha Long/Hanoi (1B, 1L)